-For each quarter, all available data are aggregated and combined in an error-weighted method to achieve an optimal estimate with respect to error reduction.
-However, due to limited coverage or lack of unsuccessful matches, there are data gaps such that the full three month period may not be sampled uniformly.
+For each month, all available data are aggregated and combined in an error-weighted method to achieve an optimal estimate with respect to error reduction.
+However, due to limited coverage or lack of unsuccessful matches, there are data gaps such that the full month may not be sampled uniformly.